![]() |

 We called the Library in advance of our visit to let them know why and when we would arrive.
 They greeted us warmly and had collected and copied many items of Sidney's along with books they graciously gave us.
 This is one of the cartoons they provided.
 It was when the republican party was trying to woo Margaret Chase to be Eisenhower's running mate.
 But she decided to stick to her knitting, another words, her work in the Senate for the state of Maine.

-The following letter was Sidney's response to a request from the Margaret Chase Smith Library to release his works to the Washington DC Capitol Visitors Center.
-Less than 9 months after Sidney wrote this letter he died of cancer.
+He wrote a letter, that was Sidney's response to a request from the Margaret Chase Smith Library to release his works to the Washington DC Capitol Visitors Center.
+Less than 9 months after Sidney wrote that letter he died of cancer.